Network Consensus in the Wasserstein Metric Space of Probability Measures: Introduction

 Many consensus algorithms have been proposed in the literature.
 References \cite{tsitsiklis:86,saber:04,ren2005consensus,cao2008reaching} focus on linear update rules (at each agent) and typically concern average-consensus or consensus about some linear function of all initial agent states in Euclidean space.
 The average-consensus problem has a natural relationship with distributed linear least squares or distributed (linear) maximum likelihood estimation \cite{xiao2005scheme} and distributed Kalman filtering \cite{spanos2005distributed,olfati2007distributed,carli2008distributed,cattivelli2010diffusion}.
 Alternative consensus algorithms using nonlinear update rules have been proposed and studied in \cite{moreau:05,hui2008distributed,yu2011consensus,ajorlou2011sufficient}.
 Here consensus to general functions (e.g. the maximum or minimum etc.) of all initial agent states may be sought as in \cite{cortes2008distributed,wang2010distributed} and even finite-time convergence may be achievable \cite{cortes2006finite,wang2010distributed}.
 One may also want to achieve consensus to some time-varying reference signal as in \cite{zhu2010discrete,hong2006tracking}.

 We note here that the majority of the literature on consensus concerns agreement in Euclidean space as exemplified by the seminal papers of \cite{tsitsiklis:86,jadbabaie:03,saber:04,moreau:05,ren2005consensus,saber:07}.
 However, there are exceptions.
 The problem of synchronisation is closely related to consensus but typically deals with the problem of driving a network of oscillators to a common frequency/phase.
 This work typically concerns nonlinear manifolds such as the circle.
-A survey on synchronisation is given in \cite{strogatz2000kuramoto} while consensus and synchronisation are related in \cite{li2010consensus}.
+A survey on synchronisation is given in \cite{strogatz2000kuramoto,dorfler2014synchronization} while consensus and synchronisation are related in \cite{li2010consensus}.
 Some other notable exceptions of consensus in non-Euclidean spaces are \cite{tuna2007consensus,sarlette2009consensus,Baras2010,sepulchre2011consensus,Grohs2012Wolfowitz,bonnabel2013stochastic}.
 In particular, \cite{sarlette2009consensus,sepulchre2011consensus} consider general nonlinear consensus on manifolds by embedding such manifolds in a suitable high-dimensional Euclidean space.
 In particular, this embedding approach is used to perform consensus on the special orthogonal group and on Grassmann manifolds.
+In \cite{bonnabel2013stochastic} a consensus algorithm on the Riemannian manifold of (Gaussian) covariance matrices is introduced under the Fisher metric (related to the Kullback-Leibler divergence).
 The authors in \cite{tuna2007consensus,Baras2010,Grohs2012Wolfowitz} study consensus in different metric spaces which is more closely related to the present work.
 For example, the author of \cite{Grohs2012Wolfowitz} develops an analogue of Wolfowitz's theorem \cite{jadbabaie:03} for a class of metric spaces with non-positive curvature which leads to a notion of consensus in such spaces.

+The (distributed) consensus problem (as referenced above) has been widely studied across the fields of control and optimization, e.g. see again the seminal articles \cite{tsitsiklis:86,jadbabaie:03,saber:04,moreau:05,ren2005consensus,saber:07} published in the control literature, the references therein, and the many (thousands) of citing articles.
+This extensive and broad interest in distributed consensus protocols stems from interesting applications such as distributed estimation, filtering \cite{spanos2005distributed,olfati2007distributed,carli2008distributed,cattivelli2010diffusion} and distributed information fusion \cite{xiao2005scheme}, interesting applications in distributed control \cite{jadbabaie:03,saber:04,moreau:05,saber:07} and in distributed optimization \cite{sarlette2009consensus,bonnabel2013stochastic}, and many related topics too broad to discuss here, see also the survey articles \cite{garin2010survey,sepulchre2011consensus,dorfler2014synchronization}.